Like this post? Help us by sharing it!

 After the sun sinks over Inle and the last of its dying light has vanished from the lake’s great glassy eye, there is little for us to do but return to our lodge.
 There are no floating bars or clubs to tempt the weary traveller – not yet, at least, and hopefully not ever.
 Retiring to the veranda of my stilt cottage with a glass of the local red in hand, I thought how nice it was to have nothing – literally nothing – to do but listen to the gentle lapping of the lake and look forward to another day on the water.

-Our Beautiful Burma Small Group Tour combines three nights on the lake with Burma’s most celebrated destinations: Yangon, Bagan, and Mandalay.
-Alternatively, you can include Inle as a destination as part of any tailored itinerary – just get in touch with our Burma experts to start planning.
+Our Magnificent Myanmar Small Group Tour combines three days on the lake with Myanmar’s most celebrated and some lesser known destinations: Yangon, Bagan, Mandalay, Kalaw and the impressive Loikaw.
+Alternatively, you can include Inle as a destination as part of any tailored itinerary – just get in touch with our experts to start planning.

 This article first appeared in issue #1 of East, the Inside Asia Tours magazine.
 Click here to download a copy or sign up to receive your FREE paper subscription.